A Local’s 3-day Budapest Itinerary

 City Park

-If you didn't bring a picnic or are still hungry, there are a few dinner options in the area.
-Robinson Restaurant, located in City Park, is a charming lakeside restaurant with a delightful setting and a menu featuring a variety of Hungarian and international dishes.
-It is an excellent choice for a relaxing evening meal.
+There are a some very good options for dinner within the vicinity of City Park.
+For somewhere very atmospheric, Robinson Restaurant, located within the park, is a charming lakeside restaurant with a delightful setting and a menu featuring a variety of Hungarian and international dishes.
+It’s an excellent choice for a relaxing evening meal.

 After dinner, hop back on the metro and head to the river for an evening river cruise on the Danube.
-A nighttime cruise provides a striking perspective of Budapest's illuminated landmarks, casting a spellbinding glow over the city.
-Companies like Legenda and Silverline offer a range of cruise options, including those that feature dinner and wine tasting.
+A nighttime cruise provides a striking perspective of Budapest's illuminated landmarks as they cast a spellbinding glow over the city.
+Companies like Legenda and Silverline offer a range of cruise options, including those that feature dinner and wine tastings.

 Learn about some of the city's best street art as you walk between some of Budapest's best ruin pubs on this hybrid pub/art crawl, led by lifelong Budapest resident and local guide - Attila!